aitorsanz/lab1-git-race/description.md

 4a.
 Check to have the variable "JAVA_HOME" created, but this created, create it with the directory path of the recommended version of java.
 4b.
 Next, click on *Environment Variables* button, found in *Advanced* tab.
 Then we want to add 2 new user variable, **GRADLE_HOME** and **PATH**.
     * To add a new variable, click on *New...* button (from user variables frame).
 For **GRADLE_HOME** variable enter *GRADLE_HOME* into the input field for *Variable name*, and the location of the dowloaded gradle into *Variable value*.
 For **PATH** variable, enter *PATH* and *%GRADLE_HOME%\bin*.
 If **PATH** existed before we created, then we have to edit it.
 For that, click on *Edit...*, and add *;%GRADLE_HOME%\bin* at the end.
-    * You can avoid creating the GRADLE_HOME or JAVA_HOME variables, insert the full path in the "Path" variable.
 5. Now you can use the gradle command in any command prompt.
 Type `gradle -v` to see if works.
 6. For build a project, go to the project's root folder and type `gradle build`.
 This only works if a **build.gradle** file is well created.